ashutosh-rath02/Akro/README.md

 Many people experience anxiety wondering if they've properly turned off appliances, locked doors, or secured their home when leaving.
 This "did I remember to...?" worry can be distracting during work or travel.
 Akro solves this problem by:

 1. Providing a structured checklist system
-2. Enabling photo verification for visual proof
+2. Enabling optional photo verification for visual proof
 3. Organizing checklists into templates for different scenarios (home, office, etc.)
 4. Automatically clearing verifications after 24 hours for the next day's use